grocerycrud/documentation/2.x/api/required-fields.md

 ---
 id: required-fields
 title: requiredFields
-description:
+description: The most common validation.
+Checks is the field provided by the user for our CRUD is empty.
 permalink: docs/required-fields
-previous: render
+previous: fields
-next: set-action-button
+next: unset-fields
 ---

 # requiredFields

 <pre><code class="language-php">requiredFields(array $fields)</code></pre>
 A common validation for pretty much all the forms is the validation of required fields.
 Use the <code>requiredFields</code> method to add all the fields that are required.
 By adding a field as required you are getting: